Fix: Application made too many requests (Error 0x80860010)

 7. Create a New User Account

-If the error doesn’t occur in new user account, you can learn How to transfer your old account’s data to new account easily.
+If the error no longer appears on the new user account, you can learn how to transfer your old account’s data to your new account easily.

-2. Navigate to Update and Security > Windows Update.
+2. Navigate to Update & Security > Windows Update.

 Checking Windows Update